 University Prize Instructorship

-University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a $6,000 stipend to students to design and teach upper-division courses in their field of research.
-Enrollment is limited to 20 undergraduate students.
-Instructorships are awarded to exceptional doctoral candidates who have made substantial progress toward their degree.
-Up to six instructorships will be awarded to candidates who propose courses that contribute substantially to the undergraduate curriculum and candidates who have demonstrated excellence and commitment to teaching.
-Selection criteria also include the quality of the proposed course (as demonstrated by the syllabus), its relevance to the curriculum, and its potential appeal to undergraduates.
+University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a $7,671 stipend (an approximate amount which will align with the 2022-2023 per course rate) to advanced doctoral students to design and teach upper-division courses in their field of research.
+UPI instructors will also participate in a professional development cohort that meets monthly.
+Up to five instructorships will be awarded to candidates who propose courses that contribute substantially to the undergraduate curriculum and who have demonstrated excellence and commitment to teaching.
 Instructors may elect to co-teach and split the stipend equally.
 In this case, each applicant must fulfill the eligibility criteria and complete all parts of the application.

 You can also view the 2018, 2019, and 2020 winners and their course titles.
 Several prior awardees have given their permission to view their successful applications.
 If you have any questions about the UPI application process, please contact the GSAS Department Administrator, Abigail Arnold.